 However, Mac users have plenty of options for doing screen recording.
 We’ve listed the best options here.

-Are you using a PC?
-Also read: How to Record Screen on Windows 10
+Using a PC as well?
+Also read: How to Record Screen on Windows

 - Pros: Built into your Mac, easy to use

 - Cons: No editing tools, only saves as MOV

 Quicktime is an application made by Apple.
 Normally, it’s used to play movies on your Mac.
 However, Quicktime has several other uses, one of which is creating screen recordings.

 Quicktime comes preinstalled on your Mac, so you don’t need to install anything new in order to use it.
 Just open Finder, go to the Applications folder and choose Quicktime (or search for Quicktime in Spotlight).

 Once you open Quicktime, choose File > New Screen Recording.

 This will open a small box with a red button.
 In order to start recording, click the red dot.
 You will be prompted to select either all or part of your screen.